zoonoo/azure-docs.ko-kr/articles/storage/blobs/storage-blob-service-sas-create-dotnet.md

     }
     else
     {
         // Generate the shared access signature on the container.
-In this case, all of the constraints for the
+In this case,
+        // all of the constraints for the shared access signature are specified
-        // shared access signature are specified on the stored access policy, which is provided by name.
+        // on the stored access policy, which is provided by name.
+It is also possible
-        // It is also possible to specify some constraints on an ad hoc SAS and others on the stored access policy. sasContainerToken = container.GetSharedAccessSignature(null, storedPolicyName);
+        // to specify some constraints on an ad hoc SAS and others on the stored access policy. sasContainerToken = container.GetSharedAccessSignature(null, storedPolicyName);

-        Console.WriteLine("SAS for blob container (stored access policy): {0}", sasContainerToken);
+        Console.WriteLine("SAS for container (stored access policy): {0}", sasContainerToken);
         Console.WriteLine();
     }

     // Return the URI string for the container, including the SAS token. return container.Uri + sasContainerToken;
 }
 ```

 ---

 ## <a name="create-a-service-sas-for-a-blob"></a>Blob에 대 한 서비스 SAS 만들기